TheColonelYoung/3D_PREBO/README.md

     - if motherboard didn't have enough pins, in Marlin 2.0, can be TMC2130 enabled via SPI, so EN pin for driver can be used as Chip select fro SPI

 - LED light
-    - means as print part lightning
+    - means as print part lighting
     - selectable voltage (5V or 12 V) by solder jumper